-As soon as an AMP makes a decision to move to a new location, the load server of the current location decreases its number of AMPs.
-In turn, the new location increases its number of AMPs after the AMP has completely arrived and is ready to execute.
-To obtain state information from other locations in a network, a load server sends requests to locations in a sequential order following [6]. $T{req}$ , the time taken to send a request to a remote Java process and receive a response has been measured using Java Voyager, and is equal to 0.25s [6, p.
+the AMP has completely arrived and is ready to execute.
+To obtain state information from other locations in a network, a load server sends requests to locations in a sequential order following [10].
+T{req} , the time taken to send a request to a remote Java process and receive a response has been measured using Java Voyager, and is equal to 0.25s [10, p.
 80].
-Thus, a load server completely renews state information about the remaining N-1 locations in the network every $T{renew} = T{req}(N-1)$ seconds.
+Thus, a load server completely renews state information about the remaining N - 1 locations in the network every $T{renew} = T{req}(N - 1)$ seconds.

-The main rule on the basis of which AMPs make a decision to move to a new location is whether execution time on the current location, $T_h$ , exceeds execution time on the next location, $T_n$ , and communication delay, $T{comm}$ :
+The main rule on the basis of which AMPs make a decision to move to a new location is whether execution time on the current location, T_h , exceeds execution time on the next location, T_n , and communication delay, T{comm} :